binghamtonuniversity-cs110/template-lab01-loops/README.md

 _In this lab, you will learn to_:

-* Use the turtle library to graph equations
+* Use python data
-* Write a function
+* Use python modules

 | | Meaning |
 |:----:|---------|